tal7aouy/fetchio/README.md

 # 📦 Fetch HTTP Library

-Welcome to the **Fetch HTTP Library**!
-This library provides a simple and efficient way to make HTTP requests in Python.
+**Fetch HTTP Library**! is a library that provides a simple and efficient way to make HTTP requests in Python.
 It supports GET, POST, PUT, and DELETE methods, and handles responses gracefully.

 ## 🚀 Features